Skip to main content

 • Enables similarity (“find more like this”) and natural‑language access

-After AI analysis completes, samples are available to the AI Assistant and Prompt Search with full semantic understanding and ranking.
+After AI analysis completes, samples are available to Prompt Search and the AI Assistant with full semantic understanding and ranking.

 Adding Your First Directory